 When you optimise a page, your goal shouldn’t be to acquire organic traffic; your goal should be to attract qualified traffic.

-That means you want people to get to your website who are at the right stage of the sales funnel.
+Meaning you want people to get to your site from the right stage of the sales funnel.

 A sales funnel has four steps-

 You want to draw the attention of people at the early stage of the funnel as well as the people who are at the end.

 Generally speaking, the lower stages are smaller because there are fewer people in them.